dennissxz/data-science-handbook/38-ml-for-graph-data/21-random-graph-models.md

 That is, for large $N_v$, $G$ will have a degree distribution that is like a Poisson distribution with mean $c = p N_v$.
 This is intuitive since from the perspective of a vertex $i \in V$, it has edge $(i, j)$ w.p. $p$ for $N_v - 1$ number of $j$, hence its expected degree is $p(N_v - 1)$.

 Thus, we observe
-- **concentrated** degree distribution with expressions decay tails, rather than broad degree distribution observed in many large-scale real-world networks.
+- **concentrated degree distribution** with exponentially decay tails, rather than broad degree distribution observed in many large-scale real-world networks.
-- **less clustering**: recall that assortativity is the probability that two neighbors of a randomly chosen vertex are linked is just $p$, which tend to zero as $N_v$ grows.
+- **low clustering**: recall that assortativity is the probability that two neighbors of a randomly chosen vertex are linked is just $p$, which tend to zero as $N_v$ grows.
 - **small-world property**: the diameter of the graph very like $\mathcal{O} (\log N_v)$ w.h.p as $N_v \rightarrow \infty$.

 ## Generalized Random Graph Models